happytunesai/PNGTuber-GPT/README.md

 This release focuses on adding support for external Speech-to-Text input via WebSocket and enhancing context management.

-For more details, refer to the updated **[Getting Started guide](https://github.com/RapidRabbit-11485/PNGTuber-GPT/wiki)** on the Wiki.

 ### ✨ New Features

 - **📡 WebSocket (STT) Input Support:**